bearlike/REMS-For-Organisations/README.md

 ### Installation
+1. Download the latest stable release from [here](https://github.com/K-Kraken/REMS-For-Organisations/releases)

-1. Create and Import the Main Database dump for  **MySQL-MariaDB** from [here](/docs/files/Sample_REMS_Database.sql)
+2. Create and Import the Main Database dump for  **MySQL-MariaDB** from [here](/docs/files/Sample_REMS_Database.sql)
-2. Create a Forms Database.
+3. Create a Forms Database.
-3. Copy the files from this repository to a location in the root directory of the web server
+4. Copy the files from this repository to a location in the root directory of the web server
-4. Rename `member/secrets.php_` to `member/secrets.php`
+5. Rename `member/secrets.php_` to `member/secrets.php`
-5. Update your database credentials, databases names (Main and Forms) and API Keys in `member/secrets.php` and `public/cds-public.php`
+6. Update your database credentials, databases names (Main and Forms) and API Keys in `member/secrets.php` and `public/cds-public.php`
-6. With your Web Server and MySQL server running, visit the site
+7. With your Web Server and MySQL server running, visit the site
    - ```
       Default Username: admin
       Default Password: admin
      ```
-7. If any error occurs, check your configurations in `member/secrets.php` and `public/cds-public.php` and try again
+8. If any error occurs, check your configurations in `member/secrets.php` and `public/cds-public.php` and try again